KeithSloan/GDML/README.md

 Given a lot more solids are supported for import, it is not too difficult to add more, so if you feel you need a particular solid to be added please contact me.

+### Boolean Operations

+Select two Parts/Logical Volumes and then click on the appropriate boolean icon

 ## GDML Tessellated Objects

 The following icons are available for Tessellated operations